GottaYotta/PixelSDK/README.md

 }
 ```

-Lastly, [generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) for the following [pricing](https://www.pixelsdk.com/#pricing) and specify it in your  `application(_, didFinishLaunchingWithOptions:)` of your App Delegate.
+[Generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) and specify it in your  `application(_, didFinishLaunchingWithOptions:)` of your App Delegate.
 Keep your API key private.

 ```swift
 import PixelSDK